Popular

 In fact in newer liquid-crystal display, or LCD, monitors white is actually slightly more energy efficient than black.
 To make it black, LCDs rely on a diffuser to block this light.
 As a result, LCDs use more energy than CRTs to display a black screen.

-READ ALSO: What champion mains are the most toxic?
+READ ALSO: What are the requirements for car wash business?

 How does a segment LCD work?